 The faculty at the Dance Masters of America Teacher Training School is selected by the National Advisory Committee who goes to great lengths to find not only good teachers but more importantly faculty members who are willing to share the enormous amount of knowledge and talent they have with those in attendance.
 The Dance Masters of America Teachers Training School Program is a learning experience unsurpassed by any other similar program.
 Its unique focus on technique, teaching skills, and a nurturing of camaraderie among fellow attendees makes this a week no teacher can afford to miss.
 This program is highly recommended for the long established educator as well as a teacher in training.

-The faculty for our Teachers Training School includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Modern, Lyrical, Music Theory, Dance Notation, Acrobatics, Gymnastics, Stage Lighting, Costume Design, Choreography, and Studio Business.
+The faculty for our Teachers Training School includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Lyrical, Musicality, Dance Notation, and Choreography.

 The Dance Masters of America Teachers Training School is also supported by a dedicated team of dance education professionals working behind the scenes in establishing a strong foundation in the program’s curriculum, providing administrative support in moving the week along smoothly, answering teachers’ questions and providing help, and making the week a pleasant and learning experience for all.
 As such, they are continuously improving the Teachers Training School Program in the best interests of the organization and its member teachers.